 The new programming goes along with existing efforts by CAPS to expand their capacity and outreach.
 Last spring they hired Dr. Alaina Silverman for the new position of coordinator of prevention programs.
-They also hired Ben Bolnick, the as the student wellness communications coordinator.
+They also hired Ben Bolnick, the former student leader of Penn Wellness as the student wellness communications coordinator.

 Last year, CAPS piloted a new ‘embedded’ model at Penn Vet School in which a CAPS clinician worked in-house several days a week, providing initial consultations and acting as a conduit to CAPS.
 The model was successful, and they plan to expand and launch it at Penn Dental this year.